evdbovenkamp/GoIP_status/README.md

 # GoIP status
 Get the status of 1 port GoIP

-I made this script for a Zabix check.
+I made this script for a Zabbix check.
 It is quick-and-dirty, but it works perfectly.

 Usage is simpel.